-Miller’s early work as research artist is characterized as much by his provocative approach to subject matter and telling humor as by his implementation of unconventional means and materials not familiar to the territory of traditional art.
+Miller’s early work is characterized as much by his provocative approach to subject matter and telling humor as by his uses of unconventional means and materials not familiar to the territory of traditional art.
 To explore the invisible biology of the mind, he worked with professional hypnotists, “psychic” mediums, healers and ritual magic.
 He has implemented novel strategies to address ambiguities of inner experience and its outward manifestation.
 Drawing upon a background in music, theater and the visual arts, he composes configurations that merge diverse media and participatory elements, cutting across disciplines to blend ironic humor and poetic contemplation.

-Maintaining his spirit of art-as-experiment, Miller was in the forefront of artists focusing on the potential of DNA and genetic technologies.
-Following his exhibitions and performances concentrating on issues of human lineage, identity and the coding of DNA, his pioneering work became an essential component in a series of exhibitions concerning the “Genetic Revolution."
-In "Corbet's Studio", the installation by Tony Oursler at Musee D'Orsay, Paris and at The Metropolitan Museum of Art in New York in 2005, Miller's "Genetic Code Copyright Certificate" was shown within a collection of works that Oursler cited as inspirational to his own work.
+Maintaining his spirit of art-as-experiment, Miller was in the forefront of artists focusing on the potentials of DNA and genetic technologies.
+Following his exhibitions and performances concentrating on issues of human lineage, identity and the coding of DNA, his pioneering work became an essential component in a series of exhibitions concerning the “Genetic Revolution.”
+Starting in 1989, his public action urging that individuals copyright their unique genomes was proliferated in galleries and online by the distribution of his Genetic Code Copyright Certificate, offered in 8 languages to date – available on this website or from the Creative Time DNAid website.